-The scheme of delegation for the determination of planning applications was agreed by Fermanagh and Omagh District Council at its meeting of 1 April 2015 following approval by the Department of the Environment for Northern Ireland on 1 April 2015.
+The scheme of delegation for the determination of planning applications was agreed by Fermanagh and Omagh District Council at its meeting of 6 October 2020 following approval by the Department for Infrastructure on 23 July 2020.
 The approval is in accordance with Section 31 of The Planning Act (NI) 2011.
-The scheme of delegation takes effect from 1 April 2015.
+The scheme of delegation takes effect from 7 October 2020.